Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/getting-started/setup-openflow.md

 4. **Monitor Progress**: Watch as documents are ingested and processed

 !!! success "Automatic Cortex Search Creation"
-    The connector will automatically create the `FESTIVALS_OPS_SEARCH_SERVICE` after processing the first document.
+    The connector will automatically create the `FESTIVAL_OPS_SEARCH_SERVICE` after processing the first document.
 No additional configuration required!

 ## Expected Results